 If you are otherwise lost on some starry night but can find the Summer Triangle, let this signpost star formation escort you to the Teapot …

 Bottom line: Blessed with a dark sky?
-Try finding the Teapot and the direction to the galactic center on these moonless nights!
+Try finding the Teapot in Sagittarius.

 Read more: Sagittarius?
 Here’s your constellation